 Squarespace has added a few more tools to their native metrics tracker, but that’s honestly a whole different blog post.
 What is important is to monitor how your site does so you can catch problems early, and remember not to get disheartened if you see a dip in traffic after you make some changes—it’ll recover, I promise.

 SEO is a detailed practice, but there’s plenty of advice out there to make the most of Squarespace’s platform and make sure that your site performs to the best of its ability.
 Don’t be afraid to experiment with your site and find out what works — and what doesn’t.

 Have any Squarespace SEO tips or mistakes to share?
+Any questions?
 Tell me in the comments!